Areas of Expertise

 McGill lower back specialist

 Dr. Stuart McGill is a Canadian researcher with a very effective method for people with lower back problems.
 Other than the view of many physiotherapists he states: "No lower back problem is non-specific, there is always a reason for pain."
-At the moment I am a level 2 McGill therapist, but as of May 2019 I will become an official McGill method practitioner.
-One of few in the BeNeLux.
+At the moment I've completed all the parts of the course.
+The last step for me is to qualify for an assessment to become a "Back fit pro certified practitioner".

 Advanced weightlifting trainer